jgte/internet-speed-log/README.md

 I've including a `plot-data.py` script that is incomplete right now will plot your download and upload speed as a function of a time span.
 This is coming soon.

+### Disclaimer

+I kept this log file as much unchanged as possible relative to the [original](https://github.com/ccorcos/internet-speed-log).